-The Annual Leadership Forum (ALF) is an annual meeting of the American Academy of Pediatrics chapters, committees, councils and sections to advise the Board of Directors of the AAP.
-The ALF has five primary aims:
+The Annual Leadership Conference (ALC) is an annual meeting of the American Academy of Pediatrics chapters, committees, councils and sections to advise the Board of Directors of the AAP.
+The ALC has five primary aims:

 - To draw upon multiple areas of expertise within the Academy to advise and make recommendations to the Board of Directors.